This entry is part 13 of 20 in the series Glossary

-Pillar posts are ones that is well researched, well written, longer (than a snippet post) and reads more like a white paper or tutorial than a snippet.
+Pillar posts are ones that are well researched, well written, longer (than a snippet post) and read more like a white paper or tutorial than a snippet.

 A pillar post is a substantive and informative piece of content on a specific topic.